Blog featured image

 Starting small matters because it keeps the journey realistic.
 Big, sudden changes often lead to burnout, but manageable habits create a ripple effect that benefits both the planet and your daily life.

-🌿 Reduce Single‑Use Plastics
+🌿 Reduce Single‑Use Plastics: A Deeper Look

 Single‑use plastics are one of the easiest and most visible places to begin.
 These items are used for minutes but last for centuries, and simple swaps can dramatically reduce your waste footprint.